 12. The stadium is home to an Inter and AC Milan museum

-Just as many other famous football stadiums of prestigious clubs in Europe, such as for example Old Trafford of Manchester United, the San Siro is home to a museum and offers a tour for visitors.
+Just as many other famous football stadiums of prestigious clubs in Europe, such as Old Trafford of Manchester United, the San Siro is home to a museum and offers a tour for visitors.

 The museum paints a complete picture of the history of both AC and Inter Milan, and as a bonus, it also houses the shirts of the Italian World Cup team (the “Azzurri”) of the 1982 and 2006 World Cup.